jina2020/encryption_decryption/README.md

 Rules
 Users have to enter a message to encrypt and a key of encryption (these values must be in ASCII String!).
+!!!Any special caracters will be replaced by a space!!!
 Then the program will :
 1. Show the Vigenere table
 2. Encrypt the user's message using the key entered by the user